TomWright/dasel/README.md

 dasel update --dev
 ```

+_Note: This is a dasel feature and will cause the current executable to be replaced.
+This may cause side effects when used in conjuction with a package manager._

 ### Development Version

 You can `go get` the `main` package to build and install dasel for you.